Qumulo/docs/platforms/hpe-apollo-4200-gen9/networking-cluster.md

   {% include note.html content="The number of floating IP addresses depends on your workflow and on the clients that connect to the cluster, with a minimum of two floating IP addresses per node, per client-facing VLAN, but with no more than ten floating IP addresses per node, per client-facing VLAN&mdash;or 70 floating IP addresses per namespace." %}

-* Nodes connected at their maximum Ethernet speed to achieve advertised performance.
+* Nodes connected at their maximum Ethernet speed (this ensures advertised performance).
 To avoid network bottlenecks, Qumulo validates system performance with this configuration by using clients that are connected at the same link speed and to the same switch as the nodes.

 ## Node NICs and Ports
 The following diagrams show the NICs and ports on HPE A4200 Gen9 nodes.